rust-lang/book/src/ch10-02-traits.md

 specified trait.
 In the body of `notify`, we can call any methods on `item` that come from the `Summary` trait, such as `summarize`.
 We can call `notify` and pass in any instance of `NewsArticle` or `SocialPost`.
-Code that calls the function with any other type, such as a `String` or an `i32`, won’t compile because those types don’t implement `Summary`.
+Code that calls the function with any other type, such as a `String` or an `i32`, won’t compile, because those types don’t implement `Summary`.

 <!-- Old headings.
 Do not remove or links may break. -->